burrsutter/docker_tutorial/readme.md

 3) **boot2docker up**

-watch for the following on Mac OSX
+watch for the following on -Mac OSX-
 To connect the Docker client to the Docker daemon, please set:

 export DOCKER_TLS_VERIFY=1